jstifano/gateways-back/README.md

     2. Seed the database by running the script npm run seed-db
     3. Lift the server with npm run start
     4. The server will be running on https://localhost:5000.

+    NOTE: You can import the Postman collection located in /data/postman and test the services created.

 ## Services description